JulianHinsch/etfg/README.md

 2. Add the angular dist folder's contents to the php public folder
 2. Compress the root directory's contents.
 3. Upload and deploy

+##To-Do
+- Add API endpoint authentication with Access Tokens
+- Add Auth Roles - Student, Professional, SuperUser, Admin
+- Add Pie Charts
+- Fix Pagination/Sort on tables
+- Fix 'isLoading' system on tables so that the spinner shows until the data is ready.
+- Configure HTTPS and a real domain name
+- Fix decimal percentages coming out with commas i.e. 7,5% -> 7.5%
+- Fix formatting error in tables with large portfolios
+- Discuss payment system